Peʻahi, Hawaii: Location

 Best viewing, when the wave is breaking, is from the Pe'ahi Overlook, located at the end of Hahana Road, a mostly unpaved road leading north from the highway between mile markers 13 and 14.

 Access can be difficult, especially when wet, with 4-wheel drive vehicles only recommended if driving.
 Otherwise it is about a 1.5 mile walk.

 There are no beaches in the vicinity.
-Viewing is from the top of 100-150 feet ocean side cliffs.
+Viewing is from the top of 100–150 ft ocean side cliffs.